TheodorNorsten/ML-Parks/README.md

 # Using Machine Learning based on Tweets to understand the Usage of parks in Stockholm.
 This project was conducted as a Bachelor thesis were I explored the potential of Natural langugage Processing(NLP) techniques based on Twitter data to understand the Usage of parks in Stockholm.
-NLP is a field within Machine learning with the ability of a computer to read, understand and dervie meaning from the human language through text or speech.
+NLP is a field within Machine learning with the ability of a computer to understand, analyze and potentially generate human language.
+The purpose of NLP is to analyze large amount of unstructured data, speech or text, and derive meaning from it.
 <br/>

 For full description: [Degree report](http://www.diva-portal.se/smash/get/diva2:1453846/FULLTEXT01.pdf)

 ## Introduction
 This project Uses Natural Langugage Processing techniques based on Tweets from Twitter in order to understand the usage of parks in Stockholm.
 Data from Twitter were first obtained through Twitters open API.
 Data from three parks in Stockholm were collected between the periods 2015-2019.
 Following three parks were seleted:
 1. **Hagaparken**.